yingcong/starter-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Hong Kong University of Science and Technology (Guangzhou Campus)
+- name: Hong Kong University of Science and Technology (Guangzhou)
   url: https://hkust-gz.edu.cn

 # Short bio (displayed in user profile at end of posts)